Dr Helen Blade – Helen.Blade@astrazeneca.com (Chair)

 I graduated from Liverpool University with a PhD under Prof. Matt Rosseinsky in the field of functional materials, linking the crystal structure of a material to its properties.

 As an associate principle scientist (structural science) working in AstraZeneca, Macclesfield since 2008, she has continued her work in this field and has latterly been leading the establishment of crystal structure assessment to predict and explain the properties of pharmaceutical materials.

 Dr Cheryl Doherty – email@example.com (Vice chair)

-I am currently working in the Materials Sciences group at Pfizer.
-I mostly work on developing dosage forms for drug candidates.
-This includes using molecular modelling, crystallographic data and statistical analyses of structural information to design a program of action to shape the experimental screening, characterisation and analysis of the API as well as guiding the dosage form development.
+I am currently working in the Materials Sciences team at GSK.
+I work in a multi-disciplinary team developing dosage forms for drug candidates.
+This includes using molecular modelling, crystallography and statistical analyses of structural information to design a program of action to shape the experimental screening, characterisation and analysis of the API as well as guiding the dosage form development.
 This can be on candidates from early research (before first in human studies) through to Phase III clinical trial candidates.
-I am a member of the British Crystallographic Association, a chartered member of the Royal Society of Chemistry and a member of the Diamond (Synchrotron) Industrial Science Committee.
+I am a member of the British Crystallographic Association, a Fellow of the Royal Society of Chemistry and a member of the Diamond (Synchrotron) Industrial Science Committee.

 Dr David Beveridge – firstname.lastname@example.org (Secretary)